skip to main content

 Find government assistance and some smart tips for affordable internet access.

-Limited-time offer: New T-Mobile 5G Home Internet customers can get a $50 gift card and a Wi-Fi gateway for free when they sign up for service.
+Limited-time offer: New T-Mobile 5G Home Internet customers can get $200 back via a Virtual Prepaid Mastercard®, plus a free Wi-Fi gateway when they sign up for service.
 Visit T-Mobile to learn more about this deal.

 Can students get free internet?